RISCV-on-Microsemi-FPGA/RTG4-Development-Kit/README.md

 -------------------------

 - The project is built in the same folder as the script.
+- Once a project is built, to re-run the script for that design again it has to be open.
 - If you stop the execution of a the script halfway the project can get corrupted.
 If this happens, delete the project folder created by Libero and execute the script again, otherwise just try running the script again.
-- The arguments serve the purpose to take the user further down the design flow, they use the most optimal settings for design build.
+- The design flow arguments serve the purpose to take the user further down the design flow, they use the most optimal settings for design build.
 - Use the argument "Place_and_Route" or any argument after; The design will be built using an optimal place and route seed so, that the design's signal data path doesn't cause timing violations.
-- If you don't feel like building a design to program the board, you can find the exported bitstream files in the project's folder.
+- If you don't feel like building a design to program the board, you can find the exported programming files in FlashPro_Express_Project folder.
-- Only one argument can be entered and no spaces are allowed.
-The arguments are not case sensitive, if no argument is entered the sample design will be fully built to pre-synthesis stage.